 by Nancy Casey

 Nancy Casey has lived in Latah County for many years.
-Sometimes she teaches writing classes at the Recovery Center.
 You can find more of her work here.
-She offers (free!) writing help to anyone in recovery.
-This can be for any kind of writing project—resumes, letters, stories novels—email email@example.com for more information.
+If you would like some help or encouragement with any kind of writing project, contact Nancy or the Latah Recovery Center.